learnk8s/learnk8s.io/src/terraformAks/content.md

 > As an example, you are force to connect to the Pulumi servers to store the state of your infrastructure.
 But there're efforts to [make it work with Azure blob storage and Amazon S3](https://github.com/pulumi/pulumi/pull/2455).

-Creating an Azure load balancer in Pulumi looks like this using Typescript:
+Creating an Azure load balancer in Pulumi using Typescript looks like this:

 ```typescript|title=lb.ts
 import * as azure from '@pulumi/azure'